EasylogicECO Datasheet

 EasylogicECO Features

-Breakthrough Algorithms for Optimal ECO Results
+Breakthrough Algorithms for the Smallest ECO Patch

-Design-For-Test (DFT) Support
+Design-For-Test (DFT) ECO Support

 Automatic SDFF selection and insertion into the scan chain netlist, perform scan chain stitching and length balancing.
 Support advanced design requirements such as low power design and hold time corrections.